 You believe the underlying stock will rise in value.

-You can buy the stock in 100-share lots below your put strike price.
+You can buy the stock in 100-share lots below your strike price.

 You are at ease with multi-component option strategies.

-Implementing a risk reversal strategy can help options traders protect their positions and increase their profitability.
+A risk reversal strategy can help options traders protect their positions and increase profitability.
 Follow these practical steps to effectively implement this strategy:

-Determine your current position in the underlying asset and the risks you need to hedge against.
+Determine your current position in the underlying asset and the risks you must hedge against.

 Choose the best risk-reversal strategy based on your assessment.
 A short position requires a long risk reversal strategy, whereas a long position requires a short risk reversal strategy.